laundmo/HowToKaraoke/README.md

 7. and "voicemeeter **AUX** output" as the capture device in teamspeak.

-after that, every sound YOU can hear, EXCEPT what people in teamspeak say, will get mixed together with the your mic and then sent to teamspeak. basically peopel will be able to hear everything you hear with your voice
+after that, every sound YOU can hear, EXCEPT what people in teamspeak say, will get mixed together with the your mic and then sent to teamspeak. basically people will be able to hear everything you hear with your voice

+TEST: use teamspeaks test microphone checkbox to hear everything you are "saying" which should be all mic audio + what yo ucan hea (music/videos/games..)
+errors:
+1. there is a constant loop: voicemeeter gets teamspeak audio in a channel that is connected to "voicemeeter AUX output"
+2. you cant hear the music/video... : voicemeeter doesnt transmit the audio it picks up from your pc, make sure the windows default audio device is set to "voicemeeter input"

 beacause teamspeak uses the voicemeeter input **without** AUX you can select that in any other applications that you dont want to transmit